csc-training/advancedOpenMP/docs/t-01-introduction-task-based-para.md

 </div>

  - **Explicit task**s are tasks which not an **implicit task**s.
-    - They are created by user via constructs (task., taskloop, target task).
+    - They are created by user via constructs (task, taskloop, target task).
       - Use **omp task [clause[[,] clause]...]** construct.

 # Execution model